yunglong28/exercise-03/README.md

 ## Step 3

-Switch to the main branch and merge the changes from your branch into the main branch (command line: `git checkout main`, followed by `git merge MYBRANCHNAME`).
+Switch to the main branch, pull changes from the remote repository (if there are any) and merge the changes from your branch into the main branch (command line: `git checkout main`, followed by `git pull` and `git merge MYBRANCHNAME`).
 This will likely result in a merge commit, which you need to resolve now.
 Commit your changes.

 Push your changes to the remote repository.
-If this gives you more conflicts, you'll need to pull the new stuff from the server, resolve conflicts, and push again.
+If this results in more conflicts, you'll need to pull the new stuff from the server, resolve conflicts, and push again.